dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Arguments

-- 'size' is the number of the buffer_size you want to set.
+- 'size' is the number of the buffer_size to set.

 ##### Details